 The Mithraeum in Antiquity

-Most Mithraea were underground to represent the cave where Mithras killed a bull.
+Some think the Mithraea were underground to represent the cave where Mithras killed a bull.
 They often stood near springs or streams, leading scholars to think fresh water played a part in Mithraic rituals.
-(I dread to think what his followers would think of the sorry state of the Walbrook now)
+(I dread to think what his followers would think of the sorry state of the Walbrook now).